Who We Are

 Alexandra Hutchison + Marianne Mordhorst, Co-founders

-We created our online interior design platform to enrich people’s homes regardless of geographic location, and it is our mission to craft a home unique to each client, one that evolves and grows with them.
+We created an interior design platform to help enrich our client's homes regardless of where they live in the world, and it is our mission to craft a home unique to each client, one that evolves and grows with them.

 We consider ourselves to be both designers and curators, taking a sustainable approach to our projects by including local, hand-made, artisanal, and artistic pieces.